 During week three I’ll write at least two blog posts on what I’ve learned so far.
 I’ll also spend an afternoon organizing my toolbox at home so that everything is in proper order, should I need any of my current tools when I become a carpenter.

-Fourth week is when I start putting together all the things I’ve learned so far.
+The fourth week is when I start putting together all the things I’ve learned so far.
 I will browse websites that sell blocks of wood, and I’ll also visit a few DIY and hardware stores to see what sort of things they sell.
 I might also strike a conversation with store staff on differences between birch and oak.
 There might be other brands of wood also, but birch I think is better.

 By now it’s been a full month and I’m feeling pretty great.
 I will be a carpenter, very soon!